drewboardman/mandarin/new-weekly-words/README.md

 了	already, finished	le	他已经吃了饭。	He has already eaten.
 ```

 these two lines are slightly different, and I want the word only.
+This script takes this into account, as well as garbage like headers at the top of the file.

 ## Extract the words from the raw Anki
 Run the script: